Role models and revealed gender-specific costs of STEM in an extended Roy model of major choice: Extended Roy model with role models

-We adopt the framework of the potential outcomes model $Y=Y_1D+Y_0(1-D).$ $Y$, with support~$\mathcal Y\subseteq[\underline b,\infty)$, is an observed scalar outcome (with~$\underline b\in\mathbb R$ and~$\underline b=0$ in most cases of interest), $D$ is an observed selection indicator, which takes value $1$ if Sector~1 is chosen, and $0$ if Sector $0$ is chosen, and $Y_1$, $Y_0$, are unobserved potential outcomes.
-In the context of major choice, the outcome of interest will be income in the year following graduation .
+We adopt the framework of the potential outcomes model $Y=Y_1D+Y_0(1-D).$ Observed outcome~$Y$ has support~$\mathcal Y\subseteq[\underline b,\infty)$, (with~$\underline b\in\mathbb R\cup\{-\infty\}$ and~$\underline b=0$ or~$\underline b=-\infty$ in most cases of interest), $D$ is an observed selection indicator, which takes value $1$ if Sector~1 is chosen, and $0$ if Sector $0$ is chosen, and $Y_1$, $Y_0$, are unobserved potential outcomes.
+In the context of major choice, the outcome of interest will be income in the year following graduation.
 Sector~1 will consist of all STEM majors and Sector~0, the rest.
 Decision makers choose their sector of activity based on the realizations of~$Y_0$ and~$Y_1$, and a vector of observed exogenous characteristics~$Z$ with support $\mathcal Z\subseteq\mathbb R^{d_z}$.
-In the context of women's major choice, the vector~$Z$ will be either~$Z=(Z_0,Z_1)$ or simply~$Z=Z_1$, where~$Z_d$ is the proportion of women on the faculty in Sector~$d$ in the individual's region or prospective university at the time of choice.
+The vector~$Z$ can be a vector~$Z=(Z_0,Z_1)$ of sector specific cost shifters\footnote{Unlike potential outcomes~$Y_d$, which are only observed in the chosen sector, the sector specific cost shifters are observed in both sectors.}.
+In the context of women's major choice, for instance, this could be the proportion of women on the faculty in both sectors in the individual's region or prospective university at the time of choice.
+The shifter~$Z$ can also be a non sector specific (possibly vector) cost shifter.
+In the context of women's major choice, this could be the mother's education attainment.
 Additional observed exogenous covariates will be omitted from the notation.
 In the context of major choice in Germany, these include gender, visible minority status and a dummy for residence in the former East Germany, as a less affluent region.

 Since $Y,$ $D$ and $Z$ are observed, the distribution~$\pi$ of $(Y,D,Z)$ is directly identified from the data.
 We call~$\Pi$ the set of admissible data generating processes.
 Unless otherwise specified, $\Pi$ is the set of probability distributions on $\mathcal Y\times\{0,1\}\times\mathcal Z$.
 We summarize the model with the following assumptions. \begin{assumption}[Potential outcomes] Observed outcomes are the realizations of a random variable~$Y$ satisfying $Y=Y_1D+Y_0(1-D)$, where $(Y_0,Y_1)$ is a pair of possibly dependent unobserved random variables with support~$\mathcal Y\subseteq[\underline b,\infty)$, and $D$ is an observed indicator variable. \end{assumption}